ZackMurry/zmdb/HELP.md

 1

+### Get row by item in index column

+#### GET request to /databases/{databaseName}/tables/{tableName}/rows
+Takes a JSON object with an attribute called "value", which contains the value of item you're looking for.

+Returns a list with two lists in it.
+The first is a list of the items from the row that you were trying to get.
+The second is the order of the columns that the first list provided.
+Returns a list with two empty lists in it if the row couldn't be found.
+Check logs for the reason why.

+Example:
+GET localhost:9001/databases/myDatabase/tables/myTable/rows
+{
+    "value": "indexRow4"
+}

+Response:
+[
+    ["indexRow4", "otherRow4"],
+    ["myIndexColumn", "myOtherColumn"]
+]

 ## Column types
 If a number over- or under-flows, it wraps back to the MIN- or MAX-VALUE, respectively.
 Capitalization does matter.